eduvpn/documentation/ROADMAP.md

 - New OAuth
   [Token format](https://git.sr.ht/~fkooman/php-oauth2-server/tree/main/item/TOKEN_FORMAT.md)
 - Implement memcached support for `fkooman/secookie`
+- Keep the WireGuard private key only on the node(s), not on the portal...

 ## Work in Progress

 - VPN Usage stats need to be completely redone, currently only "VPN client use" is available because that was easy
-- Add public CA and public WireGuard key to the discovery files to have an additional trust channel between app and server in addition to Web TLS, or perhaps _sign_ the API responses with a public key mentioned in the discovery files...
+- Add public CA and public WireGuard key(s) to the discovery files to have an additional trust channel between app and server in addition to Web TLS, or perhaps _sign_ the API responses with a public key mentioned in the discovery files...